Turkey is infamous for being dry and bland, but those who spread the rumors haven’t tried the two most powerful flavor arsenals.

 - 5 gloves of garlic

-- Add the sugar, water, and vinegar to the water in a large pot and stir well until all the salt and sugar are completely dissolved.
+- Add the sugar, water, and vinegar to the water in a large pot and stir well until the salt and sugar is completely dissolved.

 - Let the brine cool completely before adding the turkey to the brine.

-- Let the turkey in the brine for 18 to 24 hours.
+- Leave the turkey in the brine for 18 to 24 hours.

 - Remove the turkey from the brine and discard the brine water.